davonwil3/tag/BATCH_PROCESSING.md

 # Batch Processing System

-This document describes the new batch processing system for tagging orders, products, and customers in bulk.
+This document describes the batch processing system for tagging orders, products, and customers in bulk.

 ## Overview